Our Curriculum

 What does this look like in practice?

-As a UNICEF Rights Respecting School we teach children about the articles contained in the UN Convention on the Rights of the Child.
 The children develop their own class charters based on these rights and this means that there is a clear understanding of how we behave and interact with one another at school.
-Much thought has gone in to our RSHE (relationships, Sex and Health Education) policy and scheme of work so that we can be sure we are teaching children about how to keep themselves safe including on-line and how to form and maintain positive and supportive friendships and relationships.
+Much thought has gone in to our RSHE (Relationships, Sex and Health Education) policy and scheme of work so that we can be sure we are teaching children about how to keep themselves safe including on-line and how to form and maintain positive and supportive friendships and relationships.
 Our diverse community is reflected in in assemblies, circle time, RSHE lessons and the wider curriculum.
-We use Philosophy for Children to teach children to think about and reflect upon their beliefs and values and those of others so that they can make informed decisions about their lives and the actions they take.
+Respect also forms one of our 6 core values.
 Every other year we plan a Diversity Week so that we can learn more about and celebrate the rich and varied cultures and faiths represented by our pupils.

 6. Equip children with the skills, qualities and mindsets they will need in order to be successful and navigate their way successfully in life.